MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 # Milestone 3: Data Analysis
 ## 5-16 February, 2024

-## Findings and Visualization

 ### Non-Technical Explanation
 In our analysis, focusing on the selected countries of interest (referenced below), we observed distinct migration patterns over the five-year period (2014-2019).
-Visualizations, including bar graphs and statistical analyses, revealed key trends.
-Certainty levels are moderate, considering data availability and reliability.

 **Possible Sources of Error:**
 - Variability in data reporting among countries.